Make a Cosmic Cactus Jacket - Part 2: Fabric Requirements

 Square Pockets:

-• Download PDF instructions for cutting and making the square pockets from the Resource Library.
+Download PDF instructions for cutting and making the square pockets from our Resource Library.

 6. Sleeves.